Agoric/documentation/main/dapps/README.md

 ---
 # Agoric Dapp

-::: warning Changes in the Alpha Release Candidate [Learn more about the changes to Zoe, contracts, and dapps in the Alpha Release Candidate](./alpha-release-candidate.md).
+::: warning Changes in the Beta Release Candidate [Learn more about the changes to Zoe, contracts, and dapps in the Beta Release Candidate](../getting-started/beta.md).
 :::

 **This is a generic guide to Agoric Dapp projects**